Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-Since the role of magnetic textures would be more pronounced in proximitized materials with large $|g_{\mathrm{eff}}|$, such as narrow-band semiconductors or magnetically-doped semiconductors~\cite{Fatin2016:PRL,Zhou2019:PRB,Mohanta2019:PRA}, it was surprising that a support for MZM was reported in a carbon nanotube~\cite{Desjardins2019:NM,Yazdani2019:NM}, where the weak inherent SOC renders $|g_{\mathrm{eff}}|$ small.
-Experimentally, a multilayer Co/Pt magnetic textures generated strong fringing field $\approx 0.4$~T in the nearby carbon nanotube which resulted both in the Zeeman interaction and the characteristic SOC energy $\approx 1.1$~meV~\cite{Desjardins2019:NM}, exceeding the SOC values for InAs or InSb, common candidates sought to support the MZM.
+Since the role of magnetic textures would be more pronounced in proximitized materials with large $|g_{\mathrm{eff}}|$, such as narrow-band semiconductors or magnetically-doped semiconductors~\cite{Fatin2016:PRL,Zhou2019:PRB,Mohanta2019:PRA}, it was surprising that MZM were reported in a carbon nanotube~\cite{Desjardins2019:NM,Yazdani2019:NM}, where the weak inherent SOC renders $|g_{\mathrm{eff}}|$ small.
+Experimentally, a multilayer Co/Pt magnetic textures generated strong fringing field $\approx 0.4$~T in the nearby carbon nanotube which resulted both in the Zeeman interaction and the characteristic SOC energy $\approx 1.1$~meV~\cite{Desjardins2019:NM}, exceeding the SOC values for InAs or InSb, common MZM candidates.
 Tuning the magnetic textures, which needs to be accurately studied through micromagnetic simulations~\cite{Zhou2019:PRB,Mohanta2019:PRA,Desjardins2019:NM}, revealed through the oscillations of the superconductivity-induced subgap states in carbon nanotube-based JJs with $s$-wave Pd/Nb electrodes.
-This realization of tunable magnetic textures and synthetic SOC which modifies proximity-induced superconductivity is encouraging for the feasibility of versatile control of MZM and demonstrating their non-Abelian statistics through braiding~\cite{Fatin2016:PRL,Matos-Abiague2017:SSC,Gungordu2018:PRB}.